 Since launching its operations in Ukraine in August 2014, the World Food Programme (WFP) has provided food assistance to almost 1 million people.
 WFP’s work targets the most vulnerable and food insecure people in conflict-affected regions, with a special focus on elderly people, women-headed households with more than two children, chronically ill people (people living with tuberculosis, HIV or cancer), people with disabilities and unaccompanied minors.

 What the World Food Programme is doing in Ukraine

-WFP provides food rations in conflict-affected areas where humanitarian organizations have limited access and where infrastructure and markets are disrupted.
-The WFP food basket includes pasta, beans, sugar, salt, buckwheat, canned fish and vegetable oil, equivalent to 1,600 kcal per person daily.
-Between November 2014 and December 2016, around 600,000 people have received WFP food rations.
+WFP provides food rations in conflict-affected areas where humanitarian organizations have limited access, and infrastructure and markets are disrupted.
+The WFP food basket includes buckwheat, macaroni, sunflower oil, sugar, salt, rice, wheat flour and peas, equivalent to 1,600 kcal per person.
+Since November 2014, around 1 million people have received WFP food rations.

-In areas under government control and where local markets are functional, WFP provides internally displaced people with vouchers they can spend on a specific list of food items.
-This helps people meet their food needs and injects money into local economies.
-From November 2014 to December 2016, WFP has supported around 246,000 people with food vouchers.
+In government-controlled areas and where local markets are functioning, WFP provides internally displaced persons with cash that can be spent on a specific list of food items.
+This helps people to meet their food needs and injects money into local economies.
+To date, WFP has supported around 260,000 people with cash.